-- The owner/operator shall ensure that the minimum destruction efficiency for H2S at A-% (98% is typical).
-The owner/operator shall ensure that the minimum destruction efficiency for VOC at A-Regulation 9, Rule 2) - The owner/operator shall equip A- with a combustion temperature readout monitor and continuous recorder to measure and record the temperature in the combustion zone.
-(Basis: 2-1-403) - The owner/operator shall ensure that the emissions of Nitrogen Oxides (NOx) from A- do not exceed pounds per million BTU (calculated as NO2).
-(Basis: Cumulative Increase, RACT) Note: 0.06 lb/MMBtu is RACT. - 4.
+- 1. The owner/operator shall ensure that the minimum destruction efficiency for H2S at A- is % (98% is typical).
+The owner/operator shall ensure that the minimum destruction efficiency for VOC at A- is % (99% is typical).
+(Basis: Cumulative Increase; Regulation 9, Rule 2) - 2.
+The owner/operator shall equip A- with a combustion temperature readout monitor and continuous recorder to measure and record the temperature in the combustion zone.
+(Basis: 2-1-403) - 3.
+The owner/operator shall ensure that the emissions of Nitrogen Oxides (NOx) from Anot exceed pounds per million BTU (calculated as NO2).
+(Basis: Cumulative Increase, RACT)

+Note: 0.06 lb/MMBtu is RACT. - 4.
 The owner/operator shall ensure that the emissions of Carbon Monoxide (CO) from Anot exceed pounds per million BTU.
-(Basis: Cumulative Increase, RACT) Note: 0.2 lb/MMBtu is RACT. - 5.
-The combustion zone temperature of A-F and a minimum residence time of 0.6 seconds while digester gas is being fed to the flare.
+(Basis: Cumulative Increase, RACT)

+Note: 0.2 lb/MMBtu is RACT. - 5.
+The combustion zone temperature of A-shall be maintained at a minimum of 1,400 degrees F and a minimum residence time of 0.6 seconds while digester gas is being fed to the flare.
 The owner/operator may perform a source test to determine if the flare can operate at a lower temperature while complying with parts 1, 3, and 4.
 The flare shall be at the minimum temperature within 15 minutes of digester gas introduction to the flare and for one minute after flow of digester gas is discontinued.
 (Basis: Regulation 2-1-403) - 6.
 The temperature limit in Part 5 shall not apply during a 16-hour period of optional source testing conducted by the owner/operator.
 The owner/operator shall notify the District's Engineering Division, in writing, of the projected test date at least 7 days in advance.
 The owner/operator shall submit the source test results to the District's Engineering Division no later than 30 days after the source test.
-(Basis: 2-1-403, Cumulative Increase) - In order to demonstrate compliance with parts 3 and 4, the owner/operator shall conduct an initial District approved source test on A Enclosed Waste Gas Flare within 60 days of startup.
+(Basis: 2-1-403, Cumulative Increase) - 7.
+In order to demonstrate compliance with parts 3 and 4, the owner/operator shall conduct an initial District approved source test on A- , Enclosed Waste Gas Flare within 60 days of startup.
 The source test shall determine the following: - a.
 Digester gas flow rate (dry basis) - b.
 Concentration (dry basis) of hydrogen sulfide (H2S) in the digester gas to be combusted at A- - c.
 Concentration (dry basis) of non-methane organic compounds (NMOC) in the digester gas to be combusted at A- - d.
 Stack gas flow rate (dry basis) - e.
-Concentration (dry basis) of nitrogen (NOX), carbon monoxide (CO), hydrogen sulfide (H2S), and total non-methane organic compounds (NMOC) in the stack gas - f.
+Concentration (dry basis) of nitrogen (NO_X), carbon monoxide (CO), hydrogen sulfide (H2S), and total non-methane organic compounds (NMOC) in the stack gas - f.
 The H2S and VOC destruction efficiencies achieved by A- - g.
 The average combustion temperature during the test period.